-1. [ID/US: The Parties recognize that a regulatory authority of a Party may analyze a proposed regulation to anticipate and evaluate its likely consequences.]
+1. [BN/FJ/ID/JP/KR/PH/TH/US/SG/VN: The Parties recognize that a regulatory authority of a Party may analyze a proposed regulation to anticipate and evaluate its likely consequences.]

-[AU/MY/NZ; PH considering: ALT para 1.
-To assist in designing a measure to best achieve the Party’s objective, [ID: each Party should generally encourage relevant regulatory agencies, consistent with its laws and regulations, to conduct regulatory impact assessments when developing proposed covered regulatory measures that [ID considering: exceed a threshold] of economic impact, or other regulatory impact, where appropriate, as established by the Party.
+[AU/BN/ID/MY/NZ; VN considering: ALT para 1.
+To assist in designing a measure to best achieve the Party’s objective, [ each Party should generally encourage relevant regulatory agencies, consistent with its laws and regulations, to conduct regulatory impact assessments when developing proposed covered regulatory measures [ID: that meet criteria as established by the Party] [ID oppose: that exceed a threshold of economic impact, or other regulatory impact, where appropriate, as established by the Party].
 Regulatory impact assessments may encompass a range of procedures to determine possible impacts.]]

 2. Each Party [PH/US: shall] [ID/KR/MY: should] [JP: is encouraged to] consider procedures that encourage a regulatory authority of a Party to examine the following when developing regulations that have anticipated costs or impacts exceeding certain levels established by the Party: